2021 Overwatch League Grand Finals: Atlanta Reign

 The Reign joined the league in 2019 as one of eight expansion teams.
 After a mediocre 2020 season, the Reign elected to not re-sign all six of their free agents in the offseason, which included damage players Garrett "Saucy" Roland and Joon "Erster" Jeong, tank players Park "Pokpo" Hyun-jun and Nathan "frd" Goebel, and support players Dusttin "Dogman" Bowerman and Anthony "Fire" King.
-Additionally, the team released damage player Hugo "SharP" Sahlberg.
+Additionally, the team released damaged player Hugo "SharP" Sahlberg.
 Atlanta signed two players in the offseason: damage players Oh "Pelican" Se-hyun and Kai "Kai" Collins.

 The Reign began their 2021 season with a loss to Florida Mayhem in the May Melee qualifiers.
 After going 1–3 in the May Melee qualifiers, the Reign failed to the regional knockouts.
 The team found success in the following tournament cycle, the June Joust; after going 3–1 in the qualifiers, the Reign defeated the San Francisco Shock in the regional knockout finals to advance to the June Joust tournament.
 However, the team lost in the lower bracket finals to the Dragons by a 0–3 scoreline.
 Atlanta found similar results in the Summer Showdown, defeating the Los Angeles Gladiators in the regional finals to advance to their second consecutive midseason tournament.
 The Reign ultimately fell in the first round of the lower bracket in a 2–3 loss to the Dallas Fuel.
 In the final tournament cycle, the Countdown Cup, the Reign qualified for their third consecutive tournament appearance.
 However, Reign rookie Oh "Pelican" Se-hyun suffered a collapsed lung prior to the tournament.
 Atlanta fell in the tournament to the Chengdu Hunters by a score of 0–3.
 The team finished the regular season with 11 wins, 5 losses, 13 league points, and the fifth seed in the season playoffs.
 Oh "Pelican" Se-hyun was awarded the league's Rookie of the Year award and was an MVP candidate for the 2021 regular season.

 In the first round of the playoffs, the Reign fell to the third-seeded Chengdu Hunters, 2–3, sending Atlanta to the lower bracket of the tournament.
 Atlanta ran through the lower bracket, defeating the eighth-seeded Washington Justice, 3–0, the fourth-seeded Los Angeles Gladiators, 3–2 the sixth-seeded San Francisco Shock, 3–1, and the second-seeded Dallas Fuel, 3–1.